xdrazkov/pb162-hw02-messaging/README.md

 - Interfaces under `cz.muni.fi.pb162.hw02`which define the API
 - Class `Messaging` which provides [factory methods](https://en.wikipedia.org/wiki/Factory_method_pattern) for your implementations

+Keep in mind the [substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
+Your `Client` classes should work with any implementation of `Broker` interface and your `Producer` should be able to work with any valid implementation of `Message` interface.

 **Tip**: Choosing the right collection types can save you significant amount of code

 ![Collection Framework](img/collections.png)